grpc/proposal/A102-xds-grpc-service.md

 `allowed_grpc_services` map in the bootstrap config, depending on whether the server that sent us the `GrpcService` proto has the `trusted_xds_server` server feature in the bootstrap config.

+The component using the parsed form (e.g., the ext_authz filter) will be responsible for creating the side channel with the specified target URI and channel credentials, and recreating the channel when those parameters change.
+It will also be responsible for using the specified deadline and initial metadata for each RPC sent on the side channel.
+Implementations may either attach the call credentials to the channel credentials when creating the channel (in which case a change to the call credentials would require recreating the channel) or they may set the call credentials on a per-call basis.

+Implementations may optionally choose to create a common library that provides this functionality, so that individual components can share code for this instead of implementing it themselves.
+However, note that there may be cases in the future where this code is used outside of xDS HTTP filters, so implementations should not assume that such a library will be called only from an xDS HTTP filter.

 ### Temporary environment variable protection